Help us inspire tomorrow’s scientists, engineers and health care professionals

 Southwestern Oregon Community College is the leading provider of job training on the South Coast.

-The College also must increase its capacity to prepare students for fast-evolving careers in science and engineering.
+Help our college increase its capacity to prepare students for health care jobs, and fast-evolving careers in science and engineering.

 Why is this investment important?

 This building will help the College train more young people for high-wage and high-demand science and health care jobs that will support their families.

 Ultimately, this investment will improve our economy and quality of life in every community on the south coast from Reedsport to Brookings.